 the hell do you care so much?
 (Oh, just you wait missy!)

-just chuck the mirror, stop harassing my loved ones, ditch Google
+Maybe I should just chuck the mirror, stop harassing my loved ones, ditch Google and give up.

 YOUR TURN: Are you as conflicted as I am?
 Any advice?